MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab10_ALM.md

 **Requirement**

 To avoid abuse Azure Pipelines now requires approval in free accounts to run pipelines.
-Use the following form to request the free grant of parallel jobs in Azure Pipelines.
+If you completed Lab 0 Exercise 3 and applied an Azure pass you are ready to proceed.
+Alternatively, you can use the following form to request the free grant of parallel jobs in Azure Pipelines.
 Please fill out [this form](https://aka.ms/azpipelines-parallelism-request)  This must be approved before you can complete the steps in this lab.

 You will receive an email when your approval request is completed.